Life after reliable energy

 Need a little hors-d’oeuvre?

-The PG&E crisis in California hives us a good one.
+The PG&E crisis in California gives us a good one.
 It shows us that most people live paycheck to paycheck.
 Their capability to absorb shocks is wafer-thin.
 Their lives would instantly go up in flames the moment something bad happened.
 A one-week power shutoff causes small businesses to lose one-fourth of their monthly revenues.
 This often equates to a death sentence.

 Those small businesses support a lot of jobs.
 Those are gone in an instant.
 All too often, they wipe out a significant part of family income.
 And that’s true for vast swathes of any population.
 Businesses will shut.
 Jobs will be lost.
 Wealth will evaporate and social services will buckle under the stress and eventually fail.